Tips for Writing Your Statement

 You may use our statement packet or create your own statement using blank sheets of paper.
 You may type or write your statement.
 If writing your statement, use regular/computer-sized single-sided sheets of paper and write in black or blue ink.

-Remember: the Respondent will need to get a copy of everything filed, attachments included if the PPO is granted.
+Remember: The Respondent will need to get a copy of everything filed, including attachments, if the PPO is granted.

 Write in full sentences so the Judge knows who was doing what.
 For example: